blakefren/CrackerBarrel/README.md

 ### Prerequisites

-You need the following python packages:
+You need the following python packages outside the standard library:

 ```
 NONE